viccon/sturdyc/README.md

 parameters?
 Or perhaps you're doing a database query and want to apply some ordering and filtering to the data?

-We can easily get around this by using closures.
+Closures provide an elegant solution to this limitation.
 Let's illustrate this by looking at an actual API client I've written:

 ```go
 const moviesByIDsCacheKeyPrefix = "movies-by-ids"